-Courtesy of Special Collections, Gladys Marcus Library, Fashion Institute of Technology
+Courtesy of Special Collections, Gladys Marcus Libra Fashion Institute of Technology

 SU KU is a dynamic and dedicated fashion design instructor with extensive experience in design.
 She has been teaching in the Fashion Design-Art Department at FIT since 2012.
 Before coming to FIT, Su Ku held positions of leadership in the fashion industry such as the Design Director of Liz Claiborne and designed multiple collections addressing all different price-points and lifestyles.
-KYUNGHEE PYUN teaches art history at FIT, more specifically on the history of collecting and Asian art and fashion, Fashion, Identity, Power in Modern Asia discussed modernized dress in the twentieth century.
+REGISTER → HERE KYUNGHEE PYUN teaches art history at FIT, more specifically on the history of collecting and Asian art and fashion, Fashion, Identity, Power in Modern Asia discussed modernized dress in the twentieth century.
 Her forthcoming books include School Uniforms in East Asia: Fashioning State and Selfhood; Interpreting Modernism in Korean Art: Fluidity and Fragmentation; Korean Dress History: Critical Perspectives of Primary Sources.
 VINCENT QUAN brings over 20 years of fashion business and related industry experience to FIT.
 He is a globally-recognized expert on the business of fashion based on a keen understanding of both the retail and wholesale businesses, including retail planning and allocation, merchandise planning, corporate reorganization, process reengineering, and inventory management.
 DANIEL LEVINSON WILK teaches history at the Fashion Institute of Technology and writes about the modern service sector in nineteenth- and twentieth century U.S. history.
 He argues that places like restaurants, hotels, and bar bershops displaced slavery and servitude by offering consumers a better product outside the home.
 He is a member of the board of the Remember the Triangle Fire Coalition.
-BETWEEN DREAM AND REALITY DEVELOPING PRODUCTS AND SYSTEMS THROUGH DESIGN THINKING Sabine Lettmann & Claudia Rosa Lukas

-Tomorrow's world needs fashion designers who understand design as a problem-solving method mastering the complex and often conflicting challenges of the globalized industry.
+74 THE DIGITAL MULTILOGUE 2021 15 BETWEEN DREAM AND REALITY DEVELOPING PRODUCTS AND SYSTEMS THROUGH DESIGN THINKING Sabine Lettmann & Claudia Rosa Lukas Tomorrow's world needs fashion designers who understand design as a problem-solving method mastering the complex and often conflicting challenges of the globalized industry.
 Circular systems can enhance textile use whilst design can foster social inclusivity.
 Everyone participates in the underlying structures of fashion, and as a stakeholder shares responsibility to find better solutions through consumption behavior.
 How can we ensure that human needs are central to innovative approaches?
 How can fashion design be recognized as an expression of form, function and, furthermore, as a tool influencing thought and behavioral processes?
 In our workshop we will collaboratively work on real-life challenges and tackle these with five phases of design thinking.

 CLAUDIA ROSA LUKAS has been working with various art and culture institutions (British Council, British Fashion Council, Shanghai Art Museum.
 Donghua University, Dezeen, etc.) to develop new curatorial concepts, cross-disciplinary creative processes and educational programmes at the interface of fashion, design. new media and textile craftsmanship.
-Her exhibitions and projects have been presented in London, Shanghai, Berlin, Istanbul, Paris and Vienna.
+Her exhibitions and projects have been presented in London,

+Shanghai, Berlin, Istanbul,

+Paris and Vienna.

 SABINE LETTMANN is a senior lecturer with international teaching experience in fashion and costume design.
 Alongside her teaching she works as a fashion designer and consultant with a focus on circular fashion design.
 Sabine has presented her work in Paris, Berlin, Hamburg and Birmingham.
 Her research is influenced by her work as a practitioner and investigates circular fashion design processes and systems thinking.

-Or a view of the present state of the World Belling a Biddle abrocoping of the American Universal Geography (edition of the State), which corrections and addition of the American Universal Geography (edition of the State), with corrections and addition.
-Blustrated by a representation of the Solar System, and six maps of the principal divisions of the Globe [for Monograph], British Library's catalogue: 00257975 (physical copy) and 0.148 footin (digitated copy).
+Since 2 (mag) x compensions and compiled system of Shoots in conjugates; Or a view of the present state of the World Belling a filtiful abridgement of the American Universal Geography (edition of shaz), with corrections and addition - Illustrated by a perpensituation of the Solar System, and six maps of the principle divisions of the Globe [for Monograph].
+British Library's catalogue: coc557975 (physical copy) and ox4p8cook (digitised copy).
 BETWEEN LANGUAGE & FASHION TEACHING FASHION IN THE FOREIGN LANGUAGE CLASSROOM Rebecca Bauman & Zaida Godoy Navarro